top of page

 Overview

-The following resources are intended to help guide the administering of the PM Benchmark reading sub-assessment of the ELP.
+The following resources are intended to help guide the administering of the PM Benchmark reading assessment of the ELP.

 How to use the PM Benchmark assessment: